larskuhtz/ChainwebSimulations/Configurations.md

 \end{cases}
 $$

-The independency relation is defined as th coplement of the dependency graph.
+The independency relation is defined as the complement of the dependency graph.
 The trace monoid for configurations is then defined over the language $(c_0, \dots, c_1, \dots)^*$.

-TODO: what propererties of configurations does the trace automaton perserve?
-Does it preserve the number of minable chains?
+TODO: what properties of configurations does the trace automaton preserve?
+Does it preserve the number of mineable chains?
 That would be very useful but seems to be wrong.

 # Configuration Markov Chain

-Each transition to a new configuration corresponds to exactly one minable chain.
-In a chainweb the overall hash power is evenly distributed over all minable chains.
+Each transition to a new configuration corresponds to exactly one mineable chain.
+In a Chainweb the overall hash power is evenly distributed over all mineable chains.
 For the purpose of this document we also assume that the overall hash power is constant.

-We can therefore assign to each outgoing transition in the configuration automaton a probability, where the probalities for the outgoing transitions of a given configuration are uniformily distributed.
+We can therefore assign to each outgoing transition in the configuration automaton a probability, where the probabilities for the outgoing transitions of a given configuration are uniformly distributed.

 TODO: define $P$

 Each configuration that is reachable from the empty configuration can also reach the empty configuration.
 (Note, that the state space of the Markov chain is defined to only contain configurations that are reachable from the initial configuration.)
 From this is follows that the Markov chains is irreducible.

 To see this, note that mining a particular chain can only block this chain itself.
 It may unblock neighboring chains, but it can not cause any other chain to become blocked.
 As a consequence the empty configuration can be reached at any point by stopping to mine on chains that are furthest ahead and letting other chains catch up until all chains are at the same height.

-This also directyly implies that all reachable configurations are minable.
+This also directly implies that all reachable configurations are mineable.
 Another reason is that

 Representation of Configurations as DAGs:

-In particular, the entries for neiboring vertexes are either 1, -1, or 0 and
+In particular, the entries for neighboring vertexes are either 1, -1, or 0 and
 $Conf(C) \mathcal{M}(\Graph)$ contains only entries of those values.

 TODO: the conf is determined by the entries for neighboring nodes.
 Only one value (0 or 1) per pair is needed.

-A chain is minable if it is not ahead of any direct neighbor chain.
+A chain is mineable if it is not ahead of any direct neighbor chain.
 Each configuration corresponds to an acyclic directed subgraph of $\Graph$ (the reverse is not true).
 A chain is mineable when there are no incoming edges.

 A configuration can be obtained from another configuration by mining a mineable chain.
 A chain is mined by

 *   removing all incoming edges of the chain and
 *   adding outgoing edges for each edge in $\Graph$ that is not in the configuration.

 Note that if the original graph was acyclic, then the resulting graph is acyclic, too, because the source of all new edges has no incoming edges.
-Hence, the result of mining a minable chain on a configuration is indeed a configuration.
+Hence, the result of mining a mineable chain on a configuration is indeed a configuration.

 Since, there are only finitely many configurations, we obtain a finite automaton that models the transition between configurations.

-The empty configuration is the unique configuration in which all chains are minable.
+The empty configuration is the unique configuration in which all chains are mineable.
 This configuration is defined as the initial configuration.

-Each configuration that is reachable from the emtpy configuration can also reach the empty configuration.
+Each configuration that is reachable from the empty configuration can also reach the empty configuration.
 (Note, that the state space of the Markov chain is defined to only contain configurations that are reachable from the initial configuration.)
 From this is follows that the Markov chains is irreducible.

 To see this, note that mining a particular chain can only block this chain itself.
 It may unblock neighboring chains, but it can not cause any other chain to become blocked.
 As a consequence the empty configuration can be reached at any point by stopping to mine on chains that are furthest ahead and letting other chains catch up until all chains are at the same height.

-This also directyly implies that all reachable configurations are minable.
-Another reason is that a non-minable configuration would necessarily contain a cyclic dependency.
+This also directly implies that all reachable configurations are mineable.
+Another reason is that a non-mineable configuration would necessarily contain a cyclic dependency.

 TODO: can we provide an algebra?
 What are the group equations for the automaton?

-TODO: can we derive the quotient automaton with respect to the number of minable chains?
+TODO: can we derive the quotient automaton with respect to the number of mineable chains?

-Each transition changes the number of minable chains by $[-1, diameter many chains]$.
+Each transition changes the number of mineable chains by $[-1, diameter many chains]$.
 That determines the diameter of the automaton and the length of cycles.

 ### Continuous-Time Markov Chain on Configurations

-We assume that the overall hash power is constant and evenly distributed over all minable chains.
-Each transition to a new configuration corresponds to exactly one minable chain.
+We assume that the overall hash power is constant and evenly distributed over all mineable chains.
+Each transition to a new configuration corresponds to exactly one mineable chain.

-The overall holding time for each configuration is thus distributed evenly across all minable chains.
-Therefore the transition rate between configurations is either the overall rate multiplied by the number of minable chains if there is a transition or 0 when there is no transition between the configurations.
+The overall holding time for each configuration is thus distributed evenly across all mineable chains.
+Therefore the transition rate between configurations is either the overall rate multiplied by the number of mineable chains if there is a transition or 0 when there is no transition between the configurations.

-Overall, the transition between configurations can be modeled as a continuous-time Markov chain (CTMC) where the entries of the q matrix are either 0 or the number of minable chain in the source configuraton multiplied by the constant overall block rate of the chainweb.
+Overall, the transition between configurations can be modeled as a continuous-time Markov chain (CTMC) where the entries of the q matrix are either 0 or the number of mineable chain in the source configuration multiplied by the constant overall block rate of the Chainweb.

 The initial configuration of the system is the empty configuration.

-Our goal is to analyize:
+Our goal is to analyze:

 *   How much time is spent in each configuration?
-*   How much time is spent on configurations with a given number of minable chains?
+*   How much time is spent on configurations with a given number of mineable chains?
 *   For a given graph, how much time is spent on each chain?
 How is it distributed?
 *   What properties of the graph affect the distribution of time spent on each chain.
 *   Do all chains receive equal amounts of hash power?

 *   What are possible mining strategies?
 Should mining rewards depend on the hash power that a chain receives?
 Or is that not needed? (or does chain selection for miners involves a prisoner dilemma situation?)